solo-fsw/UsbParMarker/README.md

 <!-- Timing -->
 ## Timing
-Timing is tested with a simple E-prime 3.0.380 script that will sens first a marker toe the parallel port and then to Usb Parmarker serial port.
+Timing is tested with a simple E-prime 3.0.380 script that will send first a marker to the parallel port and then to Usb Parmarker serial port.